WHAT IS A WORK ACCIDENT?

 c) Communication, Participation and Consultation

-The organization should encourage all those affected by its work to participate in OSH practices and support its OHS policy and OHS objectives through a consultation and communication process.
+The organization shall encourage all those affected by its operations to participate in its OH&S practices and support its OH&S policy and OH&S objectives through a consultation and communication process.

 d) Documentation and Document Control